 A freediving computer is a specialist diving watch and is a useful investment that fulfills many functions, from safety to helping you train.
 Some scuba dive computers have freediving modes, too.

 - The computer should have a surface interval time.
 This registers the time you spend on the surface in between dives.
 It is very useful to keep an eye on this to make sure that you are fully rested in between dives and minimize the already small risk of decompression sickness.

 - Current depth – The computer measures depth so that you can see how deep you are and, usefully, check at which point you become neutrally buoyant.

 - Maximum depth – If you are simply doing a depth dive then the computer will register the max depth you reach, so there’s no need to distract yourself by constantly checking your wrist.

 - Depth alarms – A depth alarm is useful if you’re using mouth-fill equalization or are diving on a line deeper than the depth you want to dive to.
 Often the alarms are quiet, so freedivers will wear them in their hoods.

-- Water temperature – Useful to record in your logbook so you can chart temperatures at dive sites throughout the year, how that impacted on your performance and also make a note of what thickness of suit you needed.
+- Water temperature – Useful to record in your logbook so you can chart temperatures at dive sites throughout the year, how that impacted your performance, and also make a note of what thickness of suit you needed.

-- Current time – Seemingly self-explanatory, but it’s important you keep track of how long you have been in the water for.
+- Current time – Seemingly self-explanatory, but it’s important you keep track of how long you have been in the water.

 - Dive time – Measures the duration of each dive.

-- Stopwatch and countdown timer – to count down for a dive, to time a diver under the water and plan when to dive if you’re buddying them them.
+- Stopwatch and countdown timer – to count down for a dive, to time a diver under the water, and plan when to dive if you’re buddying them.
 Also handy for use in the pool when training.